wgroeneveld/brainbaking/content/post/2020/12/developing-on-apple-m1-silicon.md

 title: "Programming on the Apple M1 Silicon"
 date: '2020-12-27'
 bigimg: macbookairs.jpg
-subtitle: "Is early adopting a good idea as a software developer?"
+subtitle: "Is early adoption a good idea as a software developer?"
 tags:
   - apple
   - macbook air